Understanding Effects

 [let name [perform Console.readline "Name: "]]

-A handler intercepts effect operations and decides what to do with them.
-This is where things get powerful:
+A handler intercepts those operations and decides what each one means.
+This is where the power lives:

 [handle [greet]